Peteresis/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/98360572/170603987-03230624-cab3-4f06-bddb-538def5977ca.png)

-The MechaCar suspension coils must not have a deviation of more than 100 pounds per square inch, according to the design specifications.
-Existing production information meets this design standard for each and every manufacturing lot, individually and collectively?
-To what end?

 There are no significant differences between the mean and median of Lot 1 and Lot 2 based on the design parameters.
 There is a lot of variation in Lot 3 compared to the manufacturer's specifications.

 ## :three: Deliverable 3